 Lecturer of Journalism

 Elliott earned a bachelor’s degree in magazine journalism (minor in political science) from the University of Missouri-Columbia, and a Master of Higher Education Leadership from Valdosta State University.
-Prior to full-time teaching, she served as a communications manager and alumni magazine editor for Ball State and Valdosta State universities.
+Prior to teaching, she served as a communications manager and alumni magazine editor for Ball State and Valdosta State universities.
 Before that, she reported global humanitarian news for Reuters in London and wrote features for various magazines and newspapers, including the Rural Missouri and Augsburg Now magazines, the Waco-Tribune Herald and Atlanta Journal Constitution.
 Check out Kate at the Gate on YouTube to see her 15 seconds of internet fame.

-Elliott has earned a number of honors, including: Ball State University’s Immersive Learning Award (2018), CCIM’s Outstanding Teaching Award (2018), Muncie’s “20 Under 40” Award (2018), the National Residence Hall Honorary’ Faculty Excellence Award (2017, 2018), and Ball State’s Office of Institutional Diversity scholarship recognition (2018).
+Elliott has earned a number of honors, including: Ball State University’s Immersive Learning Award (2018), CCIM’s Outstanding Teaching Award (2018), Muncie’s “20 Under 40” Award (2018), the National Residence Hall Honorary’s Faculty Excellence Award (2017, 2018), and Ball State’s Office of Institutional Diversity scholarship recognition (2018).
 Her professional work has garnered awards from the Advertising Federation of East Central Indiana, Cox Newspapers, Inc., and the Texas Associated Press Managing Editors.